-Sometimes your doctor will add one of these medicines to the stimulant you take, or he might have you take one of the following by itself.
+Sometimes your doctor will add one of these medicines to the stimulant you take, or they might have you take one of the following by yourself.

 There are three main groups of nonstimulant medications for the condition:

 ADHD-specific nonstimulants.
 These were specifically created to treat the disorder and are FDA-approved for that.

 Atomoxetine (Strattera) is OK for children, teens, and adults.
 It seems to boost the amount of an important brain chemical called norepinephrine.
 This appears to increase a person's attention span and lessen their impulsive behavior and hyperactivity.